 Find out about health research studies and how you may be able to take part.

 Coggeshall Surgery Stoneham StreetCoggeshallColchester, CO6 1UHTel: 01376 561242

-PLEASE NOTE - ANY PATIENTS ATTENDING THE SURGERY WILL NEED TO WEAR A FACE COVERING OR MASK BEFORE ENTERING THE BUILDING - WE APPRECIATE YOUR CO-OPERATION DURING THIS TIME
+PLEASE NOTE THE CURRENT RESTRICTIONS WILL CONTINUE FOR ANY PATIENTS ATTENDING THE SURGERY THEY WILL NEED TO WEAR A FACE COVERING OR MASK BEFORE ENTERING THE BUILDING - WE APPRECIATE YOUR CO-OPERATION DURING THIS TIME -